x1ao4/mpv-integration-for-plex/README.md

 - **Adjust subtitle size**: This setting applies to the entire client until the next time the client is restarted.
 The subtitle size will be applied to all subtitles.
 - **Adjust subtitle offset**: Subtitle offset is only valid for the current playback.
 - **Search**: Some audio files have their `video-codec` recognized as `mjpeg` or `png`.
 When playing such audio files, all custom shortcuts in scripts will be active.
 This prevents you from using these shortcuts to input characters in the search bar.
 To resolve this, you'll need to stop the current music playback to use all keys for character input in the search bar.
 If you find this inconvenient, consider modifying the shortcuts to use less common keys, reducing their impact on the search functionality.
+- **Switch audio tracks**: The audio track option in the Plex interface will not change.
+Audio track switching only takes effect on the audio output and is only valid for the current playback.

 ## Thanks